Giardia Antigen (Stool)

 You may also have a white blood cell count done to check for infection and tests to

-look for other parasites in your stool.
+look for other microorganisms in your stool.

 What do my test results mean?